-Unfortunately, our “FDA-Approved” Food Pyramid isn’t working so well for the Standard American Diet (SAD).
+Unfortunately, the Standard American Diet (S.A.D.) isn’t working so well for our population.
 It is pretty sad (pun intended).
-While there are so many different opinions about what is and isn’t healthy, the basic approach should always be WHOLE FOODS.
-We must eliminate as much processed (and that’s any processing, even organic) food as much as possible.
+While there are so many different opinions about what is and isn’t healthy, the experts would agree that the most basic approach is starting with WHOLE FOODS.
+Basically, we must eliminate as much processed (and that’s any processing, even organic) food as much as possible.

 With diabetes, cancer, and other diseases on the rise more than ever before, it’s no wonder something is wrong.
 Has anyone else noticed?

 Good new is, you can take control of your health starting today, just as we did a few years ago.
 Please read my personal story behind healthier ingredients to learn about why we made the change, how we did it, the cost of switching, and how to get your family on board.

 We slowly started to change our pantry, eliminating almost everything we thought was healthy.
 It started to take me a little longer to shop because I had to start reading all the labels, but before I knew it, I was a professional label reader.
 Ha!

 It can be really tricky out there if you’re not reading labels.
 Just because something says it’s “gluten-free” or “made with olive oil” doesn’t mean it’s healthy.
 For example, there’s a mayonnaise on the market that says it’s made with olive oil.
 It automatically makes you believe it’s healthier for you, but did you read the ingredients before adding it to your cart?
 While olive oil is one of the ingredients, so is canola and soybean oil (two oils you want to avoid like the plague).
 I’ve actually resorted to whipping up my own homemade mayonnaise when I know I’ll be using it in the near future.
 It’s not something we use often, so when we do, I’ll just whip it up in the food processor!